Joseph-Ndungi/josephndungi-github.io/_posts/2024-11-02-transitioning-from-Python-to-C#-Key-Takeaways.md

 Python and C# are both widely recognized programming languages; however, they operate in distinct ways that are crucial to understand.
 Knowing these differences can significantly influence your choice of language.
 In this article, we will explore the primary distinctions between Python and C#, particularly regarding typing and compilation.

-Python is characterized as a *dynamically typed* language, which implies that the type of a variable (such as a number or a string) is determined during runtime.
-Because of this, Python tends to be more accessible to write and comprehend, especially for those who are just starting out.
-C#, on the other hand, is a *statically typed* language.
-This means that the type of a variable is established prior to execution.
-This feature is beneficial because it aids in identifying errors early in the development process and enhances overall performance.

-In terms of compilation, Python is classified as an *interpreted* language, allowing developers to test and rectify code promptly throughout the development phase.
-C#, however, is a *compiled* language, meaning it undergoes conversion into machine code before execution.
-This distinction results in C# programs generally executing more rapidly and efficiently than their Python counterparts.

 ### 1. Typing

 C# is a static-type language meaning that the type of a variable is identified at compile time.  while python language is a dynamic-type language; this implies that (2) the type of a variable is ascertained at runtime.